 Applications are invited for a fully-funded three year PhD to commence in October 2023.

-The PhD will be based in the Faculty of Business and Law, and will be supervised by Dr Ali Sina Önder, Professor Karen Johnston and Professor Sascha Schweitzer.
+The PhD will be based in the Faculty of Science and Health, and will be supervised by Dr Amy Drahota and Professor Mark Pugh.

 Candidates applying for this project may be eligible to compete for one of a small number of bursaries available.
 Successful applicants will receive a bursary to cover tuition fees for three years and a stipend in line with the UKRI rate (£17,668 for 2022/23).
-Bursary recipients will also receive a contribution of £2,000 towards fieldwork.
-In addition, the Faculty supports conference costs with a contribution of £550 and training costs with a contribution of £450.
+Bursary recipients will also receive a contribution of £1,500 per year towards consumables, conference, project or training costs.

 The work on this project could involve: